Esri/geomessage-simulator-qt/README.md

 * Fork and clone this repo.
 * Use Qt Creator to open source/ArcGISQtMessageSimulator/ArcGISQtMessageSimulator.pro.
 * Run the application and run the simulation with one of the sample message files in source/ArcGISQtMessageSimulator/SampleMessages.
 * Confirm that Vehicle Commander or Squad Leader displays the messages.
-Keep in mind that the computer running Message Simulator and the computer running Vehicle Commander or the device running Squad Leader must be connected to the same router and that router must allow UDP traffic.
 Alternatively, you could use Qt to develop a simple client app that receives UDP messages, maybe using [QUdpSocket](http://doc.qt.io/qt-5/qudpsocket.html).
+Note the [requirement](#requirements) that the simulator and the client must be able to communicate over UDP for this to work.

 #### Binary distributions
 If you don't want to build from source, a binary distribution of Message Simulator is available in the 10.2.4 and later binary distributions of Vehicle Commander ([Windows](http://www.arcgis.com/home/item.html?id=ae30551d12f443cb903f4829b03de315), [Linux](http://www.arcgis.com/home/item.html?id=2aa94d8f14374470a2157a3ca4e70413)).